|

 something else?
 I don't

-think Jesus was talking about the church when we made this statement:
+think Jesus was talking about the church when we made this statement: "'and how

 about you? who do you say I am?'
 Simon Peter said, 'you're